Erdscsb/TaskFlow/README.md

-TaskFlow Kanban Board 🚀
+Kanban Board 🚀
 ========================

-TaskFlow is a full-stack project management application inspired by tools like Trello and Asana.
+Full-stack project management application inspired by tools like Trello and Asana.
 It features a secure **Flask (Python)** backend serving a RESTful API and a modern, dynamic **React (JavaScript)** frontend built with Vite.

-Users can register, create projects, and manage tasks through a visual, drag-and-drop Kanban board.
-The app implements secure, cookie-based token authentication with CSRF protection.
+Users can register, create projects, manage project members, and organize tasks through a visual, drag-and-drop Kanban board.
+The app implements secure, cookie-based token authentication with CSRF protection and a robust role-based access control system.

 Features
 --------